IDinsight/aaq_ud_template/README.md

     # If using validation
     VALIDATION_BUCKET  # S3 bucket storing validation data
-    VALIDATION_DATA_PREFIX  # Prefix of validation data in the S3 bucket VALIDATION_FAQ_PREFIX  # Prefix of FAQ data in the S3 bucket
     ```
+    Unlike in the Core app, the validation data prefixes are set in `performance_validation/config.yaml`

 2. Global secrets (to be used also by the core and admin apps)
     ```bash